thecredibleway/thecredibleway-com/docs/faq/questions/im-a-good-person-and-my-good-deeds-will-get-me-to-heaven.md

 This relationship is characterized by forgiveness, as our sins are genuinely forgiven and we are declared righteous in God's sight because of Christ.
 It involves reconciliation, where the broken relationship with God is restored and we are adopted into His family as His children.
-It also brings about transformation, as the Holy Spirit comes to dwell within believers, empowering them to live a new life, grow in holiness, and become more like Christ. **This transformation naturally leads to good works - not as a means to earn salvation, but as a joyful overflow of a changed heart and a desire to honour God.**
+It also brings about transformation, as the Holy Spirit comes to dwell within believers, empowering them to live a new life, grow in holiness and become more like Christ. **This transformation naturally leads to good works - not as a means to earn salvation, but as a joyful overflow of a changed heart and a desire to honor God.**

 ## The True Place of Good Deeds